timplay33/JAMStack-blog-site/src/blog/2023-07-17-simple-static-blog-with-11ty-decapcms-and-netlify.md

 };
 ```

-Now the style should be applied
+Now the style should be applied.

 ![image of the h1 headline in the browser with the style applied](/assets/blog/simple_static_blog_img6.png)